Pillars of FDU

 - Individual should be actively involved in the FDU community above and beyond his/her specific job requirements.

-In the Spring of each academic year, the Office of Human Resources prepares a letter to the FDU community, listing criteria for the award, calling for nominations, and setting a response deadline (typically in late May).
+In the Spring of each academic year, the Office of Human Resources prepares a letter to the FDU community, listing criteria for the award, calling for nominations, and establishing a published deadline.

 Students and graduate assistants are not permitted to nominate.

-Nominators must have been employed with FDU at least three years.
+Nominators must be employed with FDU at least three years.